vegafusion/vegafusion.github.io/_sources/roadmap.md.txt

 (roadmap_conda_forge_packages)=
 ### conda-forge packages
-The `vegafusion-python` and `vegafusion-jupyter` packages could be submitted to conda-forge.  `vegafusion-python` is written in Rust and must be compiled to each supported operating systema and Python version individually.  `vegafusion-jupyter` will be a `noarch` package that depends on `vegafusion-jupyter`.
+The `vegafusion-python` and `vegafusion-jupyter` packages could be submitted to conda-forge.  `vegafusion-python` is written in Rust and must be compiled to each supported operating system and Python version individually.  `vegafusion-jupyter` will be a `noarch` package that depends on `vegafusion-jupyter`.

 ## Non-Jupyter Notebook Environments